 Journal of Sports and Entertainment Law

 The Harvard Journal of Sports and Entertainment Law (JSEL) provides the academic community, the sports and entertainment industries, and the legal profession with scholarly analysis and research related to the legal aspects of the sports and entertainment world.
-The legal issues raised in these fields frequently draw from areas as diverse as antitrust law, civil procedure, constitutional law, contract law, corporate law, copyright law, labor law, and real estate law.
+The legal issues raised in these fields frequently draw from areas as diverse as administrative law, antitrust law, civil procedure, constitutional law, contract law, corporate law, copyright law, labor law, and real estate law.
 JSEL serves as a forum in which scholars from these and other disciplines can discuss the law as it relates specifically to the sports and entertainment industries and the unique issues raised therein.
 JSEL strives to be the premier source for academic analysis of these issues, such that scholars, industry professionals, news media, and the general public turn to JSEL when complicated legal issues arise in the sports and entertainment community.

 As alumni of Harvard Law School have played, and continue to play, major roles in shaping the sports and entertainment industries, JSEL’s faculty/alumni advisory committee will provide guidance to ensure that the journal addresses the most critical issues in sports and entertainment law while maintaining the highest standard in legal scholarship.